Anno-Wiki/icc2-wiki/content/textus/2-format.md

 ```

 The markers which apply at position 6 are `[a,b]` even though there is no marker
 of depth 1.
-At position 10 the markers which apply are `[a,c]` — marker b does
+At position 10 the markers which apply are `[a,c]` — marker `b` does
-not apply because marker c is inbetween it and the target position and has a
+not apply because marker `c` is in between it and the target position and has a
 lower or equal depth.
-In fact, marker a applies to any location within the text
+In fact, marker `a` applies to any location within the
-as there are no other depth 0 markers which can cancel it.
-At position 28 the
+text as there are no other depth 0 markers which can cancel it.
+At position 28
-markers which apply are [a,d,e] — marker e is valid as marker d is at the same
+the markers which apply are `[a,d,e]` — marker `e` is valid as marker `d` is at
-position and therefore not considered to be `inbetween` marker e and position
+the same position and therefore not considered to be 'in between' marker `e` and
-28.
+position 28.

 Note that the above is not the representation for structure markers, and used
 only to illustrate the range handling!
 The format for a structure marker in the